Baebel43/team5capstone/Documentation/Signoffs/WorkSysten(1).md

 ### Meeting the Sensing Speed Constraint

 The Maximum Velocity that the Work System supports should be no higher than 190 miles per hour to account for the fastest speed achieved on a bike being 186 miles per hour [5].
 The minimum speed that needs to be supported is 0 miles per hour.
 This will allow users to reach very small speeds without having to worry that the Kit will not record the data to the Work System.

-The Maximum Velocity that the Work System can record at is well above the 190 MPH value set by the constraint.
+The Maximum Velocity that the Work System can record at is well above the 84.94 m/s or 190 MPH value set by the constraint.
 The minimum velocity that the kit can support is no velocity at all and can support extremely small changes in velocity as long as the interval between rotations does not exceed the battery life of the system.

-- Given the slowest delay within the system is 10 microseconds and the minimum wheel diameter that needs to be supported is 20 Inches we can use the following formulas.
+- The sensing bandwidth of the Hall effect sensor is 20kHz meaning the Nyquist rate of the device is 40kHz.
+The minimum diameter that needs to be supported is 18 Inches based on the justification of a system and bike failure in the meeting the diameter of the wheel section.
+To ensure our system will still support 190 mph without having a sensing error the following formulas can be used:

   **Circumference = Diameter * Pi**

   **Velocity = Distance / Time**

-- Using these formulas we get circumference is 62.83 and maximum velocity given 10 microseconds is 6283000 inches per second or 356989 miles per hour.
+- Using these formulas we get the circumference is 56.56 and a time interval of 1/40000 = 25 µs is 2,262,400 inches per second or 128,772 miles per hour.

 ### Meeting the Splash Resistant Constraint